Gary K. Clabaugh

 Edited December 15, 2016

 Much obeisance is paid to the need for a “multicultural” school curriculum.
 How else, ask the disciples, can educators promote a sense of empowerment and worth in all Americans?
 How else can they truly engage the many communities they serve?
 How else can they run schools that are strong and accountable community institutions?

 All of this is true enough.
-But it does not change the fact that groups, be they tribes or nations, compete for limited resources at one another’s expense.
-It’s a zero sum game.
-If we win, they lose.
-And this competition defines multiculturalism’s limits.
+But it does not change the fact that groups, be they tribes, religions or nations, compete for limited resources at one another’s expense.
+It’s typically a zero sum game.
+If we win, they lose and vice versa.
+This is what defines multiculturalism’s limits.
 Why?
-Because it is difficult to even tolerate, much less honor, another group’s culture when that group’s gain is your group’s loss.
+Because it is difficult to tolerate, much less honor, another group’s culture when their gain is your loss.

-Sound far removed from schooling?
-Not so.
-Here is how this limitation was revealed during an actual lesson.
+Here is how this limitation was revealed during an actual classroom lesson.
 An E.S.O.L. tutor for the School District of Philadelphia was helping a Haitian-American fourth grader write a book report.
 The book was to be about an American “minority achiever.”
 She chose a biography of Crazy Horse, the Sioux chief who co-lead the annihilation of Custer’s command.

 The tutor helped the Haitian-American youngster with a secret smile.
 She doubted that the Custer massacre was the sort of “minority achievement” the assigning teacher had in mind.

 She admired that.
 But the accomplishment she most admired was that Crazy Horse led resistance to white encroachment on the Black Hills; a region the Sioux regarded as sacred and which a solemn treaty (1868) promised to them “…for as long as grass should grow and water flow.“ That promise, the Haitian-American girl wryly noted, was made before the discovery of the “…yellow metal that makes the Wasichus (white man) crazy.”

-The report format required students to imagine they could sit down with the “minority achiever” and ask them any question.
+The format required students to imagine they could sit down with the “minority achiever” and ask them any question.
 So the tutor queried, “What would you ask Crazy Horse?””
 The girl surprised the tutor with her answer.
-She said she wanted to ask him why, before the arrival of the white man, he had fought and killed many other Indians?
+She wanted to ask him why, before the arrival of the white man, he had warred upon and killed many other Indians?